 Profile Builder Pro is an all-in-one user registration and management plugin for WordPress sites.
-It lets you add beautiful front-end user registration, profile, and login forms to your site using shortcodes.
-The plugin is fully GDPR compliant right out of the box.
+It lets you add beautiful front-end user registration on a login page, profile, and login forms to your site using shortcodes.
+The plugin is fully GDPR compliant with user data compliance right out of the box.

 Profile Builder Pro

 Create a custom WordPress registration form with Profile Builder Pro.Get the plugin